 Use Specific Service User Accounts to Avoid Application Issues on Session 0

 Windows Services can run under a variety of user credentials.
 When using FireDaemon Pro the application will be run by default as the user LocalSystem.
 This account is a specialised highly privileged user account used by the Windows Service Control Manager.
 Running as this account might cause your application to not work properly.
 If you experience application issues, you should try and run the service as the specific user under which you installed the software originally.
-That user should always be a local or domain administrator, especially if your service is to interact with the desktop on Session 0.
+That user should always be a member of the local or domain administrator group, especially if your service is to interact with the desktop on Session 0.
 You can change the FireDaemon Pro Windows Service Logon Account in the logon section of that particular service.

 Session 0 Inaccessible On Server Core Variants